 - The secondary ENI is not associated with any ECS instance.

-If the secondary ENI is already associated with an ECS instance, please disassociate first.
+If the secondary ENI is associated with an ECS instance, disassociate first.
 Associate the secondary ENI with the ECS instance after you set the cut-through mode.
 For more information, see Detach an ENI from an instance.

 - A secondary ENI can only be associated with one EIP.